CUBRID/cubrid-manual/en/intro.rst

 Double write buffer file stores copies of data pages being flushed to disk as a protection against I/O errors.
 A detailed description of this file can be found in :ref:`database-volume` section.

+**TDE Key File**

+TDE (Transparent Data Encryption) key file contains keys for database encryption.
+The keys in the file are managed using the TDE utility.
+For more information on this, see :ref:`tde-file-based-key` and :ref:`TDE Utility<tde-utility>`.

 .. _temporary-volumes:

 Temporary Volume